apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, `spark.sql.adaptive.enabled` is enabled by default.
 To restore the behavior before Spark 3.2, you can set `spark.sql.adaptive.enabled` to `false`.

   - In Spark 3.2, the following meta-characters are escaped in the `show()` action.
-In Spark 3.1 or earlier, the two metacharacters are output as it is.
+In Spark 3.1 or earlier, the following metacharacters are output as it is.
     * `\n` (new line)
     * `\r` (carrige ret)
     * `\t` (horizontal tab)